joewledger/Code_Review_Assigner/README.md

 The purpose of the evaluation is to generate reviewer recommendations for the set of all reviews.
 Two evaluation techniques are available.

 ### Average ground truth position
 In this evaluation method, a bar graph is generated comparing the average position of the ground truth reviewer compared to the ordered list of recommended reviewers.
+Use sample size argument ```-s``` to reduce runtime.
 Lower scores are better.

-    $ python3 ranking -r REPO
+    $ python3 ranking -r REPO [-s SAMPLESIZE]
 Results are saved in ```plots/REPO_ranking.png```

 ### Average accuracy for sliding window k
 In this evaluation method, a line graph is generated comparing the presence of the ground truth reviewer in the sliding-size ordered set of reviewers.
+Use sample size argument ```-s``` to reduce runtime.
 Lower scores are better.

-    $ python3 accuracy -r REPO [-k RANGE]
-Results are saved in ```plots/REPO_accuracy.png```
+    $ python3 accuracy -r REPO [-s SAMPLESIZE] [-k RANGE] Results are saved in ```plots/REPO_accuracy.png```